Graybody factors and absorption cross-sections of non-exchange black holes in Instein-coupled scalar fields: Conclusions

 \section{Conclusions}

 In summary, this work investigates the grey-body factors and absorption cross-sections for a scalar field nonminimally coupled to the Einstein tensor in the background of a non-commutative black hole.
-We analyzed the dependence of these quantities on the frequency and on the parameters $\theta$ and $\eta$.
-Furthermore, we investigated the applicability of a recently proposed correspondence between grey-body factors and quasinormal modes~\cite{konoplya2024correspondence} to this context.
-The results show that for small $l$, the accuracy of the correspondence is limited in the case of non-commutative black holes; however, it provides an excellent approximation in the limit of large $l$.
+We analyzed the dependence of these quantities on the frequency and on the parameters $\theta_{NC}$ and $\eta$. {Furthermore, we employed the recently established correspondence between grey-body factors and quasinormal modes \cite{konoplya2024correspondence} as a theoretical framework to analyze the scattering properties of non-commutative black holes.The correspondence reproduces the expected behavior with high accuracy in the eikonal regime of large $\ell$, while deviations naturally appear for low angular momentum numbers where WKB-based approaches are known to be less reliable.}

-Our analysis reveals that although the parameters $\theta$ (which characterize the fundamental length scale of spacetime non-commutativity) and $\eta$ (which govern the strength of the coupling to the Einstein tensor) originate from distinct physical concepts, their impact on the scattering processes exhibit a remarkable consistency.
-Numerical results demonstrate that increasing either parameter shifts the grey-body factor towards lower frequencies and makes its variation more gradual, while also suppressing the absorption cross-section and reducing the oscillation amplitude in the total cross-section.
-These phenomena collectively suggest a core physical picture: both the intrinsic quantum fuzziness of spacetime (encoded in $\theta$) and the strengthened gravitational coupling strength (encoded in $\eta$) effectively increase the height and width of the effective potential barrier.
+Our analysis reveals that although the parameters $\theta_{NC}$ (which characterize the fundamental length scale of spacetime non-commutativity) and $\eta$ (which govern the strength of the coupling to the Einstein tensor) originate from distinct physical concepts, their impact on the scattering processes exhibits a remarkable consistency. {Our semi-analytical results show that} increasing either parameter shifts the grey-body factor towards lower frequencies and makes its variation more gradual, while modifying both the magnitude and spectral distribution of the absorption cross section and reducing the oscillation amplitude in the total cross-section.
+These phenomena collectively suggest a core physical picture: both the intrinsic quantum fuzziness of spacetime (encoded in $\theta_{NC}$) and the strengthened gravitational coupling strength (encoded in $\eta$) effectively increase the height and width of the effective potential barrier.
 This enhancement increases the reflectivity of the barrier and consequently suppresses the absorption capability of the black hole.
-Thus, despite their different origins, both parameters influence the black hole's interaction with quantum fields in a similar way, primarily by modifying the effective potential landscape.
+Thus, despite their different origins, both parameters influence the black hole's interaction with quantum fields in a similar way, primarily by modifying the effective potential landscape.{These findings indicate that non-commutativity and Einstein-tensor coupling deform the effective scattering potential while preserving the underlying QNM–greybody correspondence structure, suggesting a universal geometric control of wave scattering even in quantum-corrected spacetimes.}